Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 the OCP with a bounded error, (cite).
 In this paper, we analyse the effect of discretisation on DE-MPC.
 Intuitively having more acccurate discretisation (smaller $$t_d$$) would lead to more stable control law, however that is not true.

 ## Introduction
-Consider the continuous time system $$ \dot x = f(x,u)$$.
-The aim is to derive an optimal control law by solving the Optimal Control Problem (OCP), {% cite HMPC %} Equation 3.
-This can prove to be _problematic_, since this is an infinite dimensional problem.
-So, usual methods of finding a control law is to discretise the system.
-This approach assumes that the dynamic model of the system matches the prediction model of the OCP.

-An unfortunate
-consequence is that, for a fixed prediction horizon, reducing the sampling time inevitably leads to an increased number of prediction steps.
-This has the combined negative effect of increasing the numerical complexity of the OCP while also decreasing the allocated time for solving it.